SAEONData/Open-Data-Platform/README.md

 # ODP Identity Service

 The SAEON Open Data Platform (ODP) consists of a diverse array of loosely coupled web applications and services.
-The ODP Identity service is intended to provide a unified user registration and sign-on experience across the entire platform, along with centralised management of users, roles, institutions, and the associations between these entities.
+The ODP Identity Service is intended to provide a unified user registration and sign-on experience across the entire platform.

-The ODP Identity Service is a [Flask](https://palletsprojects.com/p/flask/) web application, which integrates with the open source, self-hosted [ORY Hydra](https://www.ory.sh/docs/hydra/) system.
-ORY Hydra is an OAuth 2.0 and OpenID Connect provider that performs authentication, session management and issuance of ID, access and refresh tokens.
+The service is a [Flask](https://palletsprojects.com/p/flask/) web application.
+It integrates with the open source, self-hosted [ORY Hydra](https://www.ory.sh/docs/hydra/) system - an OAuth 2.0 and OpenID Connect provider that performs authentication, session management and issuance of ID, access and refresh tokens.

 ## Installation